 Rates can also vary by business types.

 In most cases, larger merchants have lower rates because they process a higher transaction volume and are able to better negotiate with credit card companies.
 This means that a big-name restaurant brand will have a lower interchange rate than a small, independent venue because that restaurant has a lower transaction volume.

 Processing fees depend on many factors.To simplify pricing and offer merchants transparency, most restaurant payment processors use one of four pricing models:

 Also known as Interchange Plus or Interchange Pass-Through, this model makes the merchant responsible for the non-negotiable interchange fee and the payment processor’s markup .
 This markup consists of a fixed percentage of the total check, the card brand fee, and a flat per-transaction fee.

 Interchange fee + % of total check + card brand fee + transaction fee = total processing fee

 Let’s say a restaurant payment processing system charges a 1.54% interchange fee, 0.10% of the total check, and a 0.10% card brand fee, plus 25 cents per transaction.

 ($100 x 1.74%) + $.025 = $1.99 total processing fees

-Under the flat fee model, a payment processor will charge a percentage-based fee plus a dollar amount for each transaction.
+Under the flat fee or “fixed rate” pricing model, a restaurant payment processing system will charge a percentage-based fee plus a dollar amount for each transaction.
 This pricing model is extremely simple and allows merchants to know exactly what to expect when it comes to transaction fees.

 % of total check + transaction fee = total processing fee